Dantheman23-coder/AI-For-Experts/CONTRIBUTING 3.md

 # Contributing to GPTInteract

-Thank you for considering contributing to **GPTInteract**!
+Thank you for considering contributing to **AI-For_Experts**!
 Contributions are welcome from the community, whether you're submitting bug reports, proposing new features, or helping to improve the documentation.

 ## How to Contribute